 - Device Manufacturer: With Oppo and Vivo building custom OS on top of the Android that restricts the background network access of the app, marketers find it challenging to deliver notifications to their device users despite their fast growth in the mobile market.
-However, the other devices such as Samsung, Xiaomi and Motorola have a good delivery rate of 51% to 55%.
+However, other devices such as Samsung, Xiaomi, and Motorola have a good delivery rate of 51% to 55%.

-- Device Activity: Our analysis shows a sustained delivery with-in 2-3 weeks of user activity in the case of Motorola, Samsung, and Xiaomi.
-While Oppo and Vivo show a fast deterioration within first to the second week, which reinforces our observation that the devices do not receive the notification due to custom OS features.
+- Device Activity: Our analysis shows a sustained delivery within 2-3 weeks of user activity in the case of Motorola, Samsung, and Xiaomi.
+While Oppo and Vivo show a fast deterioration within the first to the second week, which reinforces our observation that the devices do not receive the notification due to custom OS features.

 - Android OS Versions: While the older OS versions such as Lolipop, Kitkat and Jellybean show a decrease in delivery rate, Android N has the highest delivery rate.
 Oreo, on the other hand, shows a low delivery rate due to Google’s new OS updates such as high battery optimization.

 - Device Network: Our analysis found a clear correlation between network latency and delivery rates.
-We found that WiFi and 4G has a lesser network latency and a higher delivery rate as compared to 2G and 3G that has a higher latency.
+We found that WiFi and 4G has a lesser network latency and a higher delivery rate as compared to 2G and 3G that have a higher latency.

 - Message Time To Live (TTL): MoEngage users have access to a field called Campaign Time To Live (TTL) that allows them to set a time frame to deliver a campaign.
-So, if the TTL time frame is high, the GCM or FCM can attempt to deliver the notifications again to users whose device could have been in a switched off mode or out of connection in the earlier attempt.
+So, if the TTL time frame is high, the GCM or FCM can attempt to deliver the notifications again to users whose device could have been in a switched-off mode or out of connection in the earlier attempt.
 However, the TTL might not be ideal for time-sensitive campaigns such as flash sales.